Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 2) They’re just trying to capitalize on the latest trends.
 They know they won’t be around next year, so what’s the point in getting FDA cleared?

-Without FDA regulation, neither the device itself nor its suppliers are held accountable to quality controls or manufacturing standards.
-Their products therefore tend to be unreliable, unsafe knockoffs.
+Without FDA regulation, neither the device itself nor its suppliers are held accountable for quality controls or manufacturing standards.
+Their products, therefore, tend to be unreliable, unsafe knockoffs.